+Coordinated Care manages the behavioral health benefits for your patients.
 Enclosed is a package of supporting tools proven to be effective in the treatment of Depression.
-The goal of this Depression toolkit is to support the screening for and treatment of depression at the primary care level.
+The goal of the Depression toolkit is to support the screening for and treatment of depression at the primary care level.
 This is important because depression is projected to become the leading cause of disability by 2020.
 Approximately 10% of individuals treated in a primary care setting have major depression.

-We recognize that many of our health plan members feel most comfortable with their Primary Care Physician (PCP) as the initial point of contact for all health concerns.
-With that in mind, the significance of the role that PCP's play in the diagnosis and treatment of depression cannot be understated.
+Coordinated Care recognizes that many of our health plan members feel most comfortable with their Primary Care Physician (PCP) as the initial point of contact for all health concerns.
+With that in mind, the significance of the ole that PCP's play in the diagnosis and treatment of depression cannot be understated.
 We hope you will have the opportunity to utilize the information in this toolkit to enhance screening for and discussion about potential behavioral health issues with your patients.